-- The date, time, duration, and direction of the storm; - The size of the hailstones and general conditions (strong wind, heavy rains, etc.); - · The number of acres affected, legal location; and - Estimate of the percentage of damage for each crop.
+- The date of the storm; - The number of acres affected, crop type, legal location; and - Estimate of the percentage of damage for each crop.

 Clients should inspect fields, identify damaged areas, and be able to accompany the inspector to damaged acres.
 Inspectors may wait to adjust a hail claim so that damage is more accurately identified.
 Claims may be deferred if crops are not sufficiently mature for accurate damage to be assessed.